Today, we’ll be taking a closer look at the Yamaha DGX-660, a truly versatile keyboard with lots of impressive capabilities.

 Below I’ve listed the 3 most popular competitors to the DGX-660 you might want to consider before making the final decision.

-The P115 is another popular intermediate digital piano from Yamaha’s P series.
-The P-115 is basically the same keyboard as the DGX-660 but without all those extra functions and sounds.
+The Yamaha P125 is another popular intermediate digital piano from Yamaha’s P series.
+The P-125 is basically the same keyboard as the DGX-660 but without all those extra functions and sounds.

 It has the same GHS keyboard, the same Pure CF sound source, and the same amount of polyphony, which allows for a realistic piano playing experience.

-But instead of 550 instrument sounds and hundreds of styles, songs, rhythms, and effects, the P-115 has 14 built-in sounds, 10 styles, 50 built-in songs and 4 reverb types.
+However, instead of 550 instrument sounds and hundreds of styles, songs, rhythms, and effects, the P-125 has 24 built-in sounds, 20 accompaniment rhythms, and 50 songs.

 So it’s much more basic and straightforward than the DGX-660.
 But it’s not necessarily a bad thing.

-It’s just that the P-115 is designed to be used mainly for piano playing and actually does its job very well.
+It’s just that the P-125 is designed to be used mainly for piano playing and actually does its job very well.

 The piano has all the basic functions such as an onboard metronome, transpose and tuning functions, a 2-track MIDI recorder, Duo, Dual, and Split Modes.